1 The Golem of Prague

 ultimately Judah was forced to destroy the golem, as its combination of extraordinary power with clumsiness eventually led to innocent deaths.
 Wiping away one letter from the inscription emet to spell instead met, “death,” Rabbi Judah decommissioned the robot.

 Anyway, McElreath left us no code or figures to translate in this chapter.
-But before you skip off to the next one, why not invest a little time soaking in this chapter’s material by way of a lecture by McElreath, himself?
+But before you skip off to the next one, why not invest a little time soaking in this chapter’s material by watching McElreath present it?
 He’s an engaging speaker and the material in his online lectures does not entirely overlap with that in the text.
-Here’s the first lecture from his Winter 2019 course: